Build a web page to send via email.

 HTML Email LiveWhale Events - Include a list of events from the LiveWhale Calendar system - select events by tag, group, and category.

 HTML Email Size Image - This includes a link option for the image.

 HTML Email Call to Action - There are two styles available for this (dark gray and light gray backgrounds), and can include text, buttons, or images.

 Sending HTML Email

-When you're ready to send your message out to a list, login to the HTML EMail Manager.
-You'll need to wait until your page has published to the www servers, then copy and paste the URL for that page into the form.
-On the next page you can review the HTML Email content and text-only content for accuracy.
-On to the next form, where can either send the html source code to yourself, or send the message out to your recipients.
+When you're ready to send your message to a list, login to the HTML Email Manager.
+You'll need to wait until your page has been published to the www servers, then copy and paste the URL for that page into the form.
+On the next page, you can review the HTML Email content and text-only content for accuracy.
+On to the next form, you can either send the HTML source code to yourself, or send the message out to your recipients.
 The system limits the number of recipients to ten, so this is best suited to email messages sent to a mailing list address.
-And you might want to send one more test message to yourself first - just to be sure that the content from your page is rendered correctly when viewed in a web email client.
+Here you can once again test the email by sending it only to yourself.
+Be sure the content from your page is rendered correctly when viewed by an email client.

-Access to the HTML EMail Manager has been granted to anyone who had access to the old system in Commonspot.
-If you're not able to login to the new system, please submit a support ticket and we'll add you to the group.
+If you're not able to login to the system, please submit a support ticket and we'll add you to the group.